For new inventions or improvements

 How do I register a utility model?

-We are here to monitor the important steps in a utility model registration: from the exhaustive search to make sure that no identical or similar innovations exist, to its drafting.
+We are here to monitor the important steps in utility model registration: from the exhaustive search to make sure that no identical or similar innovations exist, to its drafting.

 After that, our industrial property agents get the registration filing ready and, during the analysis period, we can provide additional information or respond to notifications from the Offices.
 We monitor the process right up to the granting and issuing of the registration certificate.